JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML Annotation

-An OML Annotation maps to an [OWL2 Annotation] and is similarly a non-logical statement in an OML Context associating some information as the value of an
+An OML Annotation maps to an [OWL2 Annotation] and is similarly a non-logical statement in an OML Module associating some information as the value of an
 OML AnnotationProperty for describing a subject (an OML TerminologyThing).